hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 ### What You Need {docsify-ignore}

 - Your SD Card needs to have enough space to fit the game you want to dump.
-- If wanting to install to a Hard Drive, A USB HDD (+ a Y-cable if needed)
+- If wanting to install to a USB, A USB HDD (+ a Y-cable if needed).
 - The latest release of [WUP Installer GX2](https://wiiubru.com/appstore/zips/wup_installer_gx2.zip).
 - The [wudd](https://github.com/wiiu-env/wudd/releases) homebrew application.